How to Implement Jira Work Sync For Smooth Collaborations Between Teams

 • Maintain and optimize: Monitor the performance of the solution to see if the data is still correct.
 You also need to check sync queues in order to unclog and troubleshoot failed transfers.

-Exalate also helps you establish a hierarchy between Issues and Epics, which comes in handy when creating subtasks and related issues.
+Exalate also helps you establish a hierarchy between work and Epics, which comes in handy when creating subtasks and related work items.
 You can also sync custom values from Issue Types and Select Lists.

 1. Install Exalate on both Jira instances.
 You can get the app from Atlassian Marketplace.
 If you are a Jira Cloud user, you can follow the normal flow.
 Docker installation is also supported.
 To install Exalate on Jira Data Center, follow these steps